-Any Professional who suspects child abuse should inform parents/carers if a report is to be submitted to the Health Board or An Garda Síochána unless doing so is likely to endanger the child.
+Any Professional who suspects child abuse may inform parents/carers if a report is to be submitted to Tusla or An Garda Síochána unless doing so is likely to endanger the child.
 Reporting to parent/carers is not legally required; good judgement by the DLP and BOM should be made.

-In cases of emergency, where a child appears to be at immediate and serious risk, and a duty social worker is unavailable, an Garda Síochána should be contacted.
-Under no circumstances should a child be left in a dangerous situation pending Health Board intervention.
+In cases of emergency, where a child appears to be at immediate and serious risk, and a duty social worker is unavailable, An Garda Síochána should be contacted.
+Under no circumstances should a child be left in a dangerous situation pending Tusla intervention.

 Child Protection Meetings / Case Conferences

-• A request is made from the HSE through the DLP who should consult with the Chairperson of the B.O.M. of the school.
+- A request is made from Tusla through the DLP who should consult with the Chairperson of the BOM of the school.
 The Chairperson may seek clarification through the DLP as to why the attendance of the school employee is necessary and ascertain who else will be present.

-• The school employee may complete a report for the meeting/conference.
-(See Appendix 3, Child Protection Guidelines and Procedures, DES).
+- The school employee may complete a report for the meeting/conference.

-• In all cases, individuals who refer or discuss their concerns about the care and protection of children with HSE staff, should be informed of the likely steps to be taken by the professionals involved.
+- In all cases, individuals who refer or discuss their concerns about the care and protection of children with Tusla staff, should be informed of the likely steps to be taken by the professionals involved.
 Where appropriate and within the normal limits of confidentiality, reporting staff will be kept informed about the outcomes of any enquiry or investigation following on from their report